xptrdev/wp-config-file-editor/readme.txt

 = System Parameters =
 * Configure HTTP Request components that is being internally used by Wordpress for any external HTTP requests

-The following System parameters is being supported
+The following System parameters is being supported:

 = HTTP Request =
 * Time Out